finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Purpose

-A *type* describes an *entity* (also sometimes referred to as an *object* or a *class*) in the model and is defined by a plain-text description and a set of *attributes* (also sometimes referred to as fields).
-Attributes specify the granular elements composing the entity.
+A *type* describes a logical concept of the business domain being modelled - also sometimes referred to as an *entity*, *object* or *class*.
+It is specified by a plain-text description and a set of *attributes* defining the granular elements composing the entity - also sometimes referred to as *fields*.

 ### Syntax